vfarcic/devops24/manuscript/07-jenkins-cdp.md

 This is it.
 The time has come to put all the knowledge we obtained into good use.
 We are about to define a "real" continuous deployment pipeline in Jenkins.
 Our goal is to move every commit through a set of steps until the application is installed (upgraded) and tested in production.
 We will undoubtedly face some new challenges, but I am confident that we'll manage to overcome them.
 We already have all the base ingredients, and the main thing left is to put them all together into a continuous deployment pipeline.

-W> If you read the previous chapter before August 2018, you'll need to re-run the commands from it.
-While writing this chapter, I realized that the previous one requires a few tweaks.

 Before we move into a practical section, we might want to spend a few moments discussing our goals.

 ## Exploring The Continuous Deployment Process